Kamakura Komachi-dori Street 鎌倉小町通り

 Many of the restaurants serve whitebait, a local delicacy known as shirasu.
 Every conceivable method of preparation and presentation has been considered and tried, so whether you want to try it raw, with noodles, on a pizza, or on top of a rice bowl, there will be a place that caters to your appetite.

 Sweets and snacks are a big draw, particularly candied bean sweets and cookies.

 Komachi-dori is, as one would expect, frequently crowded.
 It's a favorite haunt for daytime TV shows keen to unearth a new noodle shop or find a great bargain, leading inevitably to a spike in visitors with resulting lines of customers waiting to be seated at a popular new place.

 It has been calculated that 18 million people come to Komachi-dori every year.
 Fortunately, the street is traffic controlled and sequestered for pedestrians during the daytime, so there is space to move around.
 Only delivery and emergency vehicles are allowed to pass through.

-The alleys leading off Komachi-dori are worth exploring as well, whether to find hidden quirky shops or historic buildings that will satisfy the urge to mix some learning in with your spending.
+The alleys leading off Komachi-dori are worth exploring as well, whether to find hidden quirky shops or historic buildings.

 For those with a literary bent, Nobel Laureate Yasunari Kawabata's favorite coffee shop is still in business in the neighborhood.
 His famous residence, too, is nearby.
 You can easily find both if you hunt.